 Date lodged: 12 June 2018

-To ask the Scottish Government what action it is taking to reduce the number of people carrying weapons.
+To ask the Scottish Government what it is doing to empower community groups in South Scotland.

 I am pleased to advise that on 1 June 2018, Forest Enterprise Scotland approved the following Asset Transfer Requests received under the Community Asset Transfer Scheme (CATS):

 6.9 ha alongside the River Tweed, by Peebles

 9.4 ha near Penicuik – an extension to the existing 44 ha community woodland on land purchased from FES in 2007.